SpaceODY/Space-Shuttle-System-Expanded/README.md

 RE ENTRY GUIDANCE (HIGHLY SUGGESTED): https://www.youtube.com/watch?v=5VkAmHpXwn8

 ## Changelog
+v1.8
+- RCS no longer has its designated pitch, yaw, and roll limitations.
+Why?
+This allows for controlling it from a docking port to actually function properly and not spin out of control.
+Only thing you need to worry about now is your RCS may drain a little bit faster since it uses whatever ports are pointed in the correct direction.
+(Also, you will need to replace the OMS pods and shuttle cabin parts with brand new ones on previous shuttle saves for it to properly work)
+- After using the new RCS system mentioned above in RP1 for a month I haven't had a major issue with it.
+- Bump maps/normals have been revamped.
+Now color textures have their respective bumps assigned properly
+- Because I wrote the proper syntax for overwriting Realism Overhaul's texture config and testing RO's configs for all other parts, there is no longer ANY overwriting required.
+- UVs for the cockpit were finally fixed and react to sunlight wayyyy more properly.

 V1.7
 - Revamped Payload Bay texture
 - Revamped payload interior texture of the cabin